 Miguel is a 2018 Winter Olympian in Freeski Halfpipe, an X Games medalist and a World Cup medalist.
 He represented New Zealand in halfpipe and slopestyle at the 2014 and 2015 FIS Freeski Junior World Championships.
 In 2017 he received an invite to compete at X Games Aspen - initially only as an alternate before gaining a start spot when another competitor withdrew from injury – and not only put a run to his feet but earned the silver medal.

 Lucky enough to have parents who love skiing and thought time on snow would be a great way for the family to spend time together, Miguel first got sliding at the age of three.
 From his first lessons at Cardrona Alpine Resort and then inspired by a video of a Redbull Big Air event in Australia given to him by his grandmother, Miguel now spends close to 200 days of the year on snow.

-Miguel achieved a career best result at his first halfpipe World Cup in Copper Mountain, USA in 2016, finishing in 6th place and topped this in early 2017 finishing second in superpipe at X Games.
+Miguel achieved a career best result in early 2017 finishing second in superpipe at X Games.
 Miguel was named to the NZ Team for the 2018 Olympic Winter Games in PyeongChang, South Korea where he finished 17th in Halfpipe.
 He achieved the first World Cup medal of his career with a silver at Copper Mountain in December 2018.

 As well as a talented skier, Miguel is also a keen surfer, skater and photographer, and is training to be a pilot.